nickzoumakis/wordle-solver/README.md

 The program prompts the user for a list of confirmed excluded and included letters respectively.
 Then requests permission to provide exact locations (or NOT locations).
 These lists are then fed into separate functions, each of which returns a regular expression pattern that is applied at different levels of the dictionary search, progressively narrowing the results.

 ## Technical stuff:
 - The program makes extensive use of Python' s re module for regular expressions.
 User input is captured with the use of the **re.findall** method.
 This ensures the creation of a list of individual letters, regardless of the way they were input by the user.
-So, 'a, b, c, d' produces the same output as 'abcd' and 'a.b.c.d' -> ['a', 'b', 'c', 'd'].
+So, 'a, b, c, d' produces the same output as 'abcd' and 'a.b.c.d' -> ['a', 'b', 'c', 'd']. **Invalid input is ignored**, so 'ab23,#3' will yield ['a', 'b'].

 - The duplicate function checks if the user has provided the same letter(s) in included and excluded groups and halts further execution of the program.